Joseph Sobran: Columnist

 In 1972, while at Eastern Michigan, Sobran published rebuttals of criticisms from other faculty of an upcoming campus visit by William F. Buckley Jr., publisher of the National Review and a prominent conservative.
 After reading Sobran's comments, Buckley hired him as a columnist at the National Review.
 After three years, Buckley promoted Sobran to senior editor.
 They had a long friendship.

 Aside from his work at National Review, Sobran spent 21 years as a commentator on the CBS Radio Spectrum program series.
 He was a syndicated columnist, first with the Los Angeles Times and later with the Universal Press Syndicate.
 From 1988 to 2007, he wrote the column "Washington Watch" for the traditionalist lay Catholic weekly The Wanderer.
-He also wrote a monthly column for the traditionalist Catholic Family News (a publication considered anti-Semitic by the Southern Poverty Law Center) and the "Bare Bodkin" column for Chronicles magazine.
+He also wrote a monthly column for the traditionalist Catholic Family News (a publication considered antisemitic by the Southern Poverty Law Center) and the "Bare Bodkin" column for Chronicles magazine.
 He was a media fellow of the Mises Institute.
+Asked to summarize his views, Sobran said once, "I won't be satisfied until the Church resumes burning for heresy"—a remark that Buchanan's biographer Timothy Stanley described as "funny, offensive and honest".

 Firing from National Review

 In 1993, in a column in The Wanderer, Sobran attacked Buckley for his support of the 1991 Gulf War.
-Already unhappy with Sobran's columns on Israel and anti-Semitism, Buckley was reportedly angered that Sobran had used information from their private conversations and decided to fire him as senior editor.
-Buckley said he considered some of Sobran's columns to be "... contextually anti-Semitic.
+Already unhappy with Sobran's columns on Israel and antisemitism, Buckley was reportedly angered that Sobran had used information from their private conversations and decided to fire him as senior editor.
+Buckley said he considered some of Sobran's columns to be "contextually anti-Semitic.
 By this I mean that if he had been talking, let us say, about the lobbying interests of the Arabs or of the Chinese, he would not have raised eyebrows as an anti-Arab or an anti-Chinese".
 In response to his firing, Sobran claimed that Buckley told him to "stop antagonizing the Zionist crowd" and accused him of libel and moral incapacitation.
-In his own assessment, Columnist Norman Podhoretz wrote that Sobran's columns were "anti-Semitic in themselves, and not merely 'contextually.
+In his own assessment, columnist Norman Podhoretz wrote that Sobran's columns were "anti-Semitic in themselves, and not merely 'contextually.

-In 1994, he founded "Sobran’s: The Real News of the Month", a newsletter that published until 2007.
+In 1994, he founded Sobran's: The Real News of the Month, a newsletter that published until 2007.
 Sobran was named the Constitution Party's vice presidential nominee in 2000, but withdrew later that year due to scheduling conflicts.